centrifugal/documentation/server/configuration.md

 ```

 Only **projects** option is required.
 Projects is an array of projects.
 One project corresponds to your web application
-users of which connect to Centrifugo.
-For example if you are developing site `bananas.com` then you should have something
+that uses Centrifugo for real-time messages.
+For example if you are developing site `bananas.com` then you should have
-like this in configuration file:
+something like this in configuration file:

 ```javascript
 {